Agon Mehmeti: Gençlerbirliği and Oxford United

 It was announced on 12 January 2017 that Mehmeti moved to the Turkish capital Ankara, to play for Gençlerbirliği.
 He scored on his Gençlerbirliği debut, having come on as second-half substitute, in a 3–2 loss against Menemenspor in the Turkish Cup.
 However, he was plagued by injuries, as he played only one Süper Lig games for them and left Gençlerbirliği by mutual consent at the end of the 2016–17 season.

 After leaving Gençlerbirliği, Mehmeti moved to England, joining the English League One side Oxford United on 7 September 2017.
 He made his league debut as a substitute in a 3–0 defeat at Bury on 26 September 2017.
 Mehmeti scored his debut goal in the following league fixture, a 4–1 away win against Peterborough United on 30 September 2017.
-However, during a match against Brighton & Hove Albion U23 on 3 October 2017, he torn his hamstring in the eighth minutes and was substituted as a result.
+However, during a match against Brighton & Hove Albion U23 on 3 October 2017, he tore his hamstring in the eighth minutes and was substituted as a result.
 Following this, it was announced that Mehmeti would be sidelined for "several weeks".
-It wasn't until on 30 December 2017 when he returned from injury, coming on as a 72nd-minute substitute, in a 3–2 loss against Bradford City.
+On 30 December 2017 he returned from injury, coming on as a 72nd-minute substitute, in a 3–2 loss against Bradford City.
 Mehmeti then played a role in the last of 16 of the Football League Trophy against Charlton Athletic, converting the winning penalty–kick, as Oxford United won 3–0 in the shootout following a 1–1 draw on 9 January 2018.
-As the season progressed, he later found himself in and out of the starting line–up for the side.
-At the end of the 2017–18 season, making sixteen appearances and scoring once in all competitions, it was announced that Mehmeti were among eight players to be released by the club.
-By the time he departed from the Oxford United, Mehmeti went on to make sixteen appearances and scoring once in all competitions.
+As the season progressed, he later found himself in and out of the starting line-up for the side.
+At the end of the 2017–18 season the club announced that Mehmeti was among eight players to be released.
+By the time he departed from Oxford United, he had made sixteen appearances and scored once in all competitions.